 What About Sulfites in Dried Fruit?

 If you have asthma or sulfite sensitivity, read labels and choose dried fruit without sulfur dioxide.
-Sulfur dioxide is used as a preservative in many dried fruits.
+Sulfur dioxide is a preservative in many dried fruits.
 It also keeps many dried fruits (like dried apricots) a pretty color.
 Sulfite-free dried apricots are usually brown.
-Not as nice looking, but sulfite-free.
+Not as nice looking, but sulfite-free if you need it.

 📖 Recipe